codingjin/runsssp/README.md

 ./PaRMAT -nVertices 23171703 -nEdges 1307313017

-Then, add this line to the 1st line of output file.
+Then, add this line to the 1st line of output file, out.

 23171704 1307313017

-mv this dataset, output, into datafoler/
+mv this dataset, out, into datafoler/

 Then run bfs_sssp on this dataset.